MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-process-guide.md

 ## Planning
-The initial engagement is a fact-finding exchange between Partners and the customer.
-Both parties will be seeking to obtain as much information as possible from each other.

- Our role is to gain clarity on their project and provide guidance and confidence in our ability to deliver on customer needs.
+The initial engagement with stakeholders is a fact-finding, to gain clarity on your project and provide guidance and confidence in our ability to deliver on customer needs.

 After your initial contact with your customer about migration, the next step is to arrange an “initial engagement” meeting to establish what the customer wants to achieve and the best practices to make that happen.